Gyufei/tdoc/docs/getting-started/create-coin.md

 ### 4. Optional: Provide Links
 - You can optionally provide an **X link** (Twitter) or **Website link** for your token.
+- Double-check all fields — these cannot be changed after creation.

 ### 5. Create Token
 - Cost to deploy: **~0.02 MON**
-- Click **Create** and confirm the transaction in your wallet.
+- Click **"Create"** and confirm the transaction in your wallet.

 ### 6. Optional: Create Uniswap Position
-- After creating the token, you are recommended to  create a **Uniswap Position** pairing your token with **monUSD**.
+- After creating the token, you are recommended to **create a Uniswap Position** pairing your token with **monUSD**.

 ## Tips
-- Double-check all fields — these cannot be changed after creation.
 - Be aware of **gas fees** when creating a token or adding liquidity.
-- After creating the token, we recommend creating a **Uniswap Position** pairing your token with [monUSD](/docs/core-modules/mon-usd.md).
+- we recommend creating a **Uniswap Position** pairing your token with [monUSD](/docs/core-modules/mon-usd.md).
+This will help increase your token’s liquidity and make it easier for others to trade.”